aerospike-community/avs-benchmark-ann/README.md

 (default: False)

-\-n NS, --namespace NS
+## -n NS, --namespace NS

-The Aerospike Namespace
+The Aerospike Namespace (default: test)
-(default: test)

-\-N NS, --idxnamespace NS
+## -N NS, --idxnamespace NS

 Aerospike Namespace where the vector index will be located.
 Defaults to the value of “—namespace”.

-\-s SET, --setname SET
+## -s SET, --setname SET

-The Aerospike Set Name
+The Aerospike Set Name (default: HDF-data)
-(default: HDF-data)

-\-I IDX, --idxname IDX
+## -I IDX, --idxname IDX

 The Vector Index Name.
 Defaults to the Set Name (--setname) with the suffix of '_idx'

-\-g, --generatedetailsetname
+## -g, --generatedetailsetname

-Generates a unique Set Name (--setname) based on distance type, dimensions, index params, etc.
+Generates a unique Set Name (--setname) based on distance type, dimensions, index params, etc. (default: False)
-(default: False)

-\-b BIN, --vectorbinname BIN
+## -b BIN, --vectorbinname BIN

 The Aerospike Bin Name where the vector is stored (default: “HDF_embedding”)

-\-D DIST, --distancetype DIST
+## -D DIST, --distancetype DIST

-The Vector's Index Distance Type as defined by the Vector Phyton API.
+The Vector's Index Distance Type is defined by the Vector Phyton API.
 The default is to select the index type based on the ANN dataset

-\-P PARM, --indexparams PARM
+## -P PARM, --indexparams PARM

-The Vector's Index Params (HnswParams) as defined by the Vector Phyton API.
-(default: {"m": 16, "ef_construction": 100, "ef": 100})
+The Vector's Index Params (HnswParams) as defined by the Vector Phyton API. (default: {"m": 16, "ef_construction": 100, "ef": 100})

+## -M MODE, --indexmode MODE

+The index mode as defined by IndexMode of the AVS python client.
+Values are:

+-   DISTRIBUTED: The index is maintained by any node in the cluster.
+-   STANDALONE: The index is maintained by a single node in the cluster.
+The node must have the standalone-indexer role.

+DISTRIBUTED is used when an index has streaming updates and needs to searchable.

+STANDALONE is used when an index needs to index offline data quickly and does not need to be searchable.

+STANDALONE indexes switch to DISTRIBUTED mode when they finish offline indexing.

+It defaults to DISTRIBUTED.

-\--storagethreshold MULTIPLIER
+## --storagethreshold MULTIPLIER

 A storage multiplier used to determine how the “training” dataset is loaded.
 It is either loaded completely in memory or is memory mapped (paged into memory when needed).
 The multiplier is simply how many “training” datasets can fit into available physical memory.
 For example, a multiplier of 4 (default) means that if at least 4 times the size of the “training” dataset can fit in available memory, it will be loaded into memory.
 If it cannot, it will be memory mapped and paged when needed.
 A value of 0 means always try to load it into memory.
-A value of -1 means to always memory map this dataset.
+A value of -1 means to always memory map this dataset. (default: 4)
-(default: 4)

-\-L LOG, --logfile LOG
+## -L LOG, --logfile LOG

 The logging file path, if provided.
 The default is to stdout.

-\--loglevel LEVEL
+## --loglevel LEVEL

 The Logging level (default: INFO)

-\--driverloglevel DLEVEL
+## --driverloglevel DLEVEL

 The Vector Phyton Driver's Logging level (default: NOTSET)

-\--prometheus PORT
+## --prometheus PORT

 The Prometheus Port (default: 9464)

-\--prometheushb SECS
+## --prometheushb SECS

 Prometheus heartbeat in secs.
 The heartbeat updates common information to Prometheus (default: 5 seconds)

-\--exitdelay wait
+## --exitdelay wait

-Upon exist, the module will sleep ensuring all Prometheus events are captured (default: 20)
+Upon existence, the module will sleep ensuring all Prometheus events are captured (default: 20)

 # hdf_query.py